OSHA 10 Training: 2026 Complete Guide With State Rules

 The right to a safe workplace free from serious recognized hazards.

 The right to speak up about safety concerns without fear of retaliation.
-It is illegal for an employer to punish you for reporting a hazard.

 The right to receive safety training in a language and vocabulary you can understand.